Optometry Vs Physiotherapy: Scopes & Salary

 Work hazardsExposure to infectionsBack injuries, fatigue

-Travel requirementsLimited depending on the workplaceModerate for home healthcare settings
+Travel requirementsLimited depending on the workplaceLimited, depending on the workplace

 The work environments also differ remarkably between the two fields.
-Optometry usually involves regulated clinic schedules, while physiotherapists sometimes need to accommodate early, late or irregular hours based on patient convenience.
+Optometry usually involves regulated clinic schedules, while physiotherapists sometimes need to accommodate early, late, or irregular hours based on patient convenience.

 Optometrists have limited patient contact and travel needs, while physiotherapists may require significant travel for home healthcare services.
 Hazards also vary, with optometrists facing a risk of eye infections while physiotherapists are more prone to physical injuries and fatigue.